MasonNotJason/Swipetify/README.md

 One thing I can't seem to get rid of at the moment are the deprecation warnings, though.
 If anyone has any fixes, I'd love to see that resolved in the next version.
 It's likely weighing down the whole script.

 # How to Use
+- FIRST TIME ONLY: After downloading, run command prompt in the swipetify directory (folder with swipetify.py & requirements.txt)
+  	- "py -m pip install -r requirements.txt"
-After launching Spotify, run the *swipetify.py* file to activate the Swipetify script (do this while Spotify is open & not playing music to ensure a good connection).
+- After launching Spotify, run the *swipetify.py* file to activate the Swipetify script (do this while Spotify is open & not playing music to ensure a good connection).

 Sometimes the script can be a little finicky (I believe due to issues with Spotify) but once you can get one command through you're good to go and *shouldn't* experience any other issues.

 ![Swipetify gesture: Index & middle fingers raised, ring & pinkie fingers closed](https://raw.githubusercontent.com/MasonNotJason/Swipetify/main/SwipetifyGesture.png)